concord-consortium/trackrepos/README.md

 Create a `.tracked-repos.yaml` file to update and keep track of either existing git repositores or new ones you intend to add.

-There are currently three types of git repositores that can be tracked andupdated:
+There are currently three types of git repositores that can be tracked and updated:

 1. Regular git repositories.
 2. Git clones of Subversion repositories
-3. Git clones of git mirrors of subversion repositories (need to explicity request new tags).
+3. Git clones of git mirrors of subversion repositories (need to explicitly request new tags).

 Here's an example yaml configuration file that tracks the Ruby Gems `aasm`, and `builder`.
 Normally the master branch is fetched hower the specifiction for thr `builder` gem indicates that